moxystudio/next-with-moxy/docusaurus/docs/what-is-included/available-scripts.md

 ---
 id: available-scripts
-title: Available Scripts
+title: Available scripts
-sidebar_label: Available Scripts
+sidebar_label: Available scripts
 ---

 Here you'll find scripts that we have defined in our `package.json`.